 - Others as approved by the Department of Health

 Increasingly, students are choosing accredited online programs.
-The ability to time-shift class work makes it easier to complete a degree while still working, and the variety of online options assures you have access to a program that is a good fit for your personal goals, whether that means earning a degree in behavior analysis specifically, or earning a degree in psychology or education with a minor or concentration in applied behavior analysis.
+The ability to time-shift class work makes it easier to complete a degree while still working, and the variety of online options assures you have access to a program that offers the perfect fit for your goals.
+That can be true whether it means earning a degree in behavior analysis specifically or earning a degree in psychology or education with a minor or concentration in applied behavior analysis.

 The Role of the Behavior Analyst Certification Board in Establishing State Licensing Laws and Qualifications

-The BACB’s Model Act for Licensing and Regulating Behavior Analysts has been used as the basis for licensing laws in virtually all states that have already established licensing processes and requirements, and Washington is no exception.
+The APBA’s (Association of Professional Behavior Analysts) Model Act for Licensing and Regulating Behavior Analysts, (formerly maintained by BACB) has been used as the basis for licensing laws in virtually all states that have already established licensing processes and requirements.
+Washington is no exception.

 BACB certifications that are acceptable for Washington State ABA licensure at the various levels are: